chinamike65/hugo-tuolesi/content/book5/book5en.md

 Now, let's think about what kind of "I" we think it is, and whether there is such an "I".

-If you think there is, then think about how you think there is an "I", and this "I" is the body?
+If you think there is, then think about how you think there is an "I", and whether this "I" is the body?
 Or consciousness?
 Is it thought?
-Or feel it?
+Or can we feel it?
 Or some other thing?

-Is this "I" from top to bottom?
-No; is it a feeling of pain and pleasure?
-No; is it thought?
-No; is it consciousness?
-No; is it the aggregate of formations?
-Neither.
+Does this "I" have a top or bottom?
+No;

+Is it a feeling of pain and pleasure?
+No;

+Is it thought?
+No;

+Is it consciousness?
+No;

+Is it the aggregate of formations?
+Not that either.

 Where is this "I"?
-Exist or not?
-If someone replies that it doesn't exist, it falls into a broken edge.
+Does it exist or not?
+If someone replies that it doesn't exist, they fall into a the extreme of nihilism.

 Some people say that the unity of body and mind is "I", while others say that the unity of the five aggregates is "I".